Morsetus/devconnector/README.md

 # Test Application

+I test with this Application a features like User login, Users posts etc.

 ## Latest Edits

-I test with this Application a features like User login, Users posts etc.
+Models/Schemas for Profile & User have been made.
+Users's and Profile's Public & Private routes have been made.

 ## I am using MERN-stack with this project